zeroluck/docs/sources/admin-guide/deployment/index.md

 # Gluu Server Installation

+Before deploying the Gluu Server, it may be helpful to review our [getting started](../getting-started/index.md).

 #### Single Server Deployments
 For a one server deployment, the easiest way to install the Gluu Server is via one of our [Centos](./centos.md) or [Ubuntu](./ubuntu.md) packages.